Introduction

 Inter-industry (between-industry) balances check for product consistency

 In any conversion chain, products that leave one industry must enter another industry.
-These between-industry (or inter-industry) balances should be verified for every conversion chain to ensure consistency.
+Inter-industry balances are a product balance that ensures that the total supply of any product is equal to the total use of any product within the conversion chain.
+These inter-industry (or between-industry) balances should be verified for every conversion chain to ensure consistency.

 Inter-industry balances are obtained by the following computation.